bioexcel/qmmm_bpg/system_preparation/system_preparation.rst

 **3) Adding missing parameters to the MM forcefield**

 The current AMBER and CHARMM forcefields are developed to reproduce the behaviour of biomolecules using classical mechanics.
-In this context, hydrogen atoms of starndard residues and water molecules are parameterised without Lennard-Jones parameters.
+In this context, hydrogen atoms of standard residues and water molecules are parameterised without Lennard-Jones parameters.
 MM forcefields account for these missing parameters and simulations are usually performed with hydrogen restraining algorithms such as SHAKE, SETTLE or LINKS that freeze the X-H bond vibration frequency in order to increase the simulation timestep.

-However, these approximations can not be done in quantum mechanics.
-In particular, in QM/MM simulations they lead to unnatural interactions between the point charges ot the MM subsystem with the electronic densities of the QM subsystem, which eventually cause the simulation to crash.
+However, these approximations cannot be done in quantum mechanics.
+In particular, in QM/MM simulations they lead to unnatural interactions between the point charges of the MM subsystem with the electronic densities of the QM subsystem, which eventually cause the simulation to crash.
 Therefore, you have to add the missing parameters for hydrogens at least in the QM/MM interface.

 There are two ways to add the Lennard-Jones parameters to the forcefield: